This post may contain affiliate links. Please read our disclosure policy.

 Tie standing rib roast to rbones.

-Then tightly wrap with kitchen string around the bones in about 1-inch intervals then secure the tying tightly.
+Then, tightly wrap with kitchen string around the bones in about 1-inch intervals, and secure the tying tightly.

 This allows the roast to cook standing on the rib bones (a lot of flavor in those bones).
-Again, making it much easier to carve the roast after cooking.
+This makes it much easier to carve the roast after cooking.

 Pat the roast with paper towels.
 Adding a little salt while it comes to room temperature will draw a little moisture out.